HarperDB/documentation/docs/applications/caching.md

 must-revalidate expiration: The point when a request for a record must make a request to origin first and return the latest value from origin. eviction expiration: The point when a record is actually removed from the caching table.

-ou can provide a single expiration and it define the behavior for all three.
+You can provide a single expiration and it define the behavior for all three.
 You can also provide three settings for expiration, through table directives: expiration - The amount of time until a record goes stale eviction - The amount of time after expiration before a record can be evicted (defaults to zero). scanInterval - The interval for scanning for expired records (defaults to one quarter of the total of expiration and eviction).